adameisler/BailBloc-Challenge/README.md

 Projects will be judged according to the following criteria:

-• Consistency with existing NY and Federal Law.<br/>
+• Compliance with existing New York and Federal Law.<br/>
 • Compliance with NY's Bitlicense regulation.<br/>
-• Timeliness and ease of conversion.
+• Quickest and most frictionless conversion method.
+• User friendly interface <br/>

 This project can have a major, tangible impact on the criminal justice system.
-Submit all ideas to adam.eisler@brooklaw.edu
+Submit all ideas to jonathan.askin@brooklaw.edu